Rehab Romance: What is 13 Stepping?

 These people are wholly familiar with the precarious mental state of someone newly out of treatment and trying to get their life back on the rails.
 They’re not nice: they’re preying on someone who needs patience and understanding during a critical time.
 No one should ever tolerate this behavior.

 Too many people have stories that ended in a break-up after the 13-stepper has gotten what they wanted, usually sex or money.
 Do not fall victim to these people.
 Avoid this by considering why you’re a part of the group and putting your sobriety first.

 Why 13th Stepping Occurs

 The 12-step program has helped countless people come through the worst part of their lives.
 It works because of what people give of themselves to it.
 Because 12-step support groups are made up of their participating members, they can only be as good as those who belong to the group.
 Since people are not perfect, neither are 12-step groups.

 As they say, there are bad apples in every bunch.
 Do not allow this to take away from your experience with the 12-step program.
-It is still a very important tool in recovery and equips you to achieve the sober life you have been striving for.
+It is still a very important tool in recovery and equips you to achieve the sober life you strive for.
 However, make sure to be mindful.

 The Dangers of 13th Stepping

 The first year after completing treatment is about stabilizing your new, healthy lifestyle and establishing a new sense of self.
 You may live in a sober-living house or continue in an Intensive Outpatient Program to stabilize your recovery.
-As mentioned above, your energy is better spent on securing a strong foundation for your sobriety.
+As mentioned above, your energy is better spent securing a strong foundation for your sobriety.